-SPLITTERA in GENE THERAPY: in vivo covalent reconstitution of large full-length proteins
+SPLITTERA in GENE THERAPY - CLICK GENE: in vivo covalent reconstitution of large full-length proteins mediated by Split Inteins

 Adeno-associated virus (AAV) represent one of the most efficient gene therapy vehicles.
 However, its limited cargo capacity has hampered its use for conditions that require delivery of DNA sequences that exceed 5 kb in size, including not only the transgene but also the cis regulatory elements that are necessary for its expression.

-- overcomes gene size limitations of viral vectors
+- overcome gene size limitations of viral vectors

-- induces in vivo covalent reconstitution of large full-length proteins expressed by different viral vectors
+- induce in vivo covalent reconstitution of large full-length proteins expressed by different viral vectors

 - compatible with CRISPR/Cas9 genome editing nuclease or genes related to inherited and non-inherited diseases